BuzzingPixelFabricator/fab-build-next/readme.md

 FabBuild Next is a very light weight front-end build process.

-It's a complete rebuild of the old Fabricator build process using only NPM scripts, no task runners like `grunt` or `gulp`.
+It's a complete rebuild of the old Fabricator build process using only Node scripts, no task runners like `grunt` or `gulp`.
 As a result, it's extremely flexible and light weight.

 Instead of Less or Sass like the old version used, it uses postcss and postcss-cssnext.